HarveyHunt/howm/README.md

 * **Client**: Perform an operation on one or more clients.

+##Counts

 Counts be applied to a motion, to make an operator affect multiple things.
 For example, you can add a 3 before a motion, meaning that the operator will affect 3 of the motions.
+The modifier that is used is defined by COUNT_MOD.

 For example: